Approximate Euclidean shortest paths in polygonal domains: Introduction

 \section{Introduction}

-Given a set $\mathcal{P} = \{P_1, P_2, \ldots, P_h\}$ of pairwise-disjoint simple polygonal obstacles in $\mathbb{R}^2$ and two points $s$ and $t$ in the free space $\mathcal{F(P)}$ defined by the closure of $\mathbb{R}^2$ sans the union of interior of all the simple polygons in $\mathcal{P}$, the Euclidean shortest path finding problem asks to compute a shortest path between $s$ and $t$ that lies in $\mathcal{F(P)}$.
-This problem is well-known in computational geometry community.
-Mitchell \cite{hb/cg/Mitch98} provides an extensive survey of research accomplished in determining shortest paths in polygonal and polytope domains to that date.
-In the following, we assume that $n$ vertices together define $h$ obstacles of $\mathcal{P}$.
+For any set $\cal{Q}$ of pairwise-disjoint simple polygonal obstacles in $\mathbb{R}^2$, the free space $\mathcal{F(Q)}$ is the closure of $\mathbb{R}^2$ without the union of the interior of all the polygons in $\cal{Q}$.
+Given a set $\mathcal{P} = \{P_1, P_2, \ldots, P_h\}$ of pairwise-disjoint simple polygonal obstacles in $\mathbb{R}^2$ and two points $s$ and $t$ in $\mathcal{F(P)}$, the {\it Euclidean shortest path finding problem} seeks to compute a shortest path between $s$ and $t$ that lies in $\mathcal{F(P)}$.
+This problem is well-known in the computational geometry community.
+Mitchell~\cite{books/compgeom/TothRG17,coll/hb/Mitch00} provides an extensive survey of research accomplished in determining shortest paths in polygonal and polyhedral domains.
+The problem of finding shortest paths in graphs is quite popular and considered to be fundamental.
+Especially, several algorithms for efficiently computing single-source shortest paths and all-pairs shortest paths are presented in Cormen et al.~\cite{books/algo/Cormen09} and Kleinberg and Tardos ~\cite{books/algo/KleinTard05}) texts.
+And, the algorithms for approximate shortest paths are surveyed in \cite{conf/walcom/SSen09}.
+In the following, we assume that $n$ vertices together define the $h$ polygonal obstacles of $\mathcal{P}$.

-The polygonal domain $\mathcal{P}$ is given as input, a priori.
-The three variants of the problem include: (i) both $s$ and $t$ are given as input with $\mathcal{P}$, (ii) only $s$ is given as input with $\mathcal{P}$, and (iii) neither $s$ nor $t$ is given as input.
+Given a polygonal domain $\mathcal{P}$ as input, the following are three well-known variants of the Euclidean shortest path finding problem: (i) both $s$ and $t$ are given as input with $\mathcal{P}$, (ii) only $s$ is provided as input with $\mathcal{P}$, and (iii) neither $s$ nor $t$ is given as input.
 The type (i) problem is a single-shot problem and involves no preprocessing.
-In a type (ii) problem, the preprocessing phase constructs a shortest path map with $s$ as the source so that a shortest path between $s$ and any given query point $t$ can be found efficiently.
-In the third variation, which is known as a two-point shortest path query problem, $\mathcal{P}$ is preprocessed to construct data structures that facilitate in answering shortest path queries between any given pair of query points $s$ and $t$.
+The preprocessing phase of the algorithm for a type (ii) problem constructs a shortest path map with $s$ as the source so that a shortest path between $s$ and any given query point $t$ can be found efficiently.
+In the third variation, which is known as a two-point shortest path query problem, the polygonal domain $\mathcal{P}$ is preprocessed to construct data structures that facilitate in answering shortest path queries between any given pair of query points $s$ and $t$.